neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 ## 🧠 Minimum System Requirements for 720p (YouTube/Netflix Passed)

-You don't need a supercomputer.
-Here's what your WSL should have:

 | Component | Minimum Requirement |
 |-----------|---------------------|
 | CPU       | 2 – 6 Cores         |